Ensembl/ensembl-prodinf-datachecks/docs/bulk_handover_database.rst

 Check job status
 ################

-You can check job status either on the production interface: `http://ens-prod-1.ebi.ac.uk:8000/#!/database_handover_list` or `http://eg-prod-01.ebi.ac.uk:7000/#!/database_handover_list` for EG
+You can check job status either on the production interface: `http://ens-prod-1.ebi.ac.uk:8000/#!/database_handover_list` or `http://eg-prod-01.ebi.ac.uk:7000/#!/database_handover_list` for non vertebrates

 or using the Python client: